FirentisTFW/widgetbook-entries-generator/README.md

 Since the project is still in very early stage of development, some rules need to be followed for the extension to work correctly.

-1. File must be formatted when generating entries.
+1. File must be formatted when generating entries (using `dart format`).
+VSCode often does this for you when you save the file (if you have _Format On Save_ option selected).
 2. Trailing commas in widget constructors must be used.

    Good: